On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Frequency Sampling Algorithms

 \subsection{Vuillemin Adaptive Frequency Sampling}

-The adaptive frequency sampling algorithm described in \cite{vuillemin_constructive_2021} is a heuristic scheme that samples the next frequency point according to the strongest dynamic of the current interpolant.
-This method identifies the dynamics by finding the peaks and valleys of the current interpolant.
+The adaptive frequency sampling algorithm described in \cite{vuillemin_constructive_2021} is a heuristic scheme that samples the next frequency point according to the strongest dynamic of the current surrogate model.
+This method identifies the dynamics by finding the peaks and valleys of the current surrogate model.
 In \cite{vuillemin_constructive_2021}, the method is used together with the Loewner framework.

-Considering the general description of adaptive frequency sampling in Algorithm 1, the method in \cite{vuillemin_constructive_2021} specifies line 4, \ie, the analysis of the interpolant (or the properties of the interpolant) to decide the next point to sample.
-From the current interpolant, $\mathbf{H}(s_{\ell}')$, a scalar function is defined
+Considering the general description of adaptive frequency sampling in Algorithm~1, the method in \cite{vuillemin_constructive_2021} specifies line 10, \ie, the analysis of the surrogate model (or the properties of the system approximation method) to decide the next point to sample.
+From the current surrogate model, $\mathbf{H}(s_{\ell}')$, a scalar function is defined

 where $||.||_2$ is the $\ell^2$-norm.
-The discrete frequency corresponding to the largest or lowest value of $f(\omega_{\ell})$ is then chosen as the candidate point.
-If there are no peaks nor valleys, the frequency point corresponding to the largest or smallest discrete derivative of $f(\omega_{\ell})$ is selected as the candidate point.
+The discrete frequency corresponding to the largest or lowest value of $g(\omega_{\ell})$ is then chosen as the candidate point.
+If there are no peaks or valleys, the frequency point corresponding to the largest or smallest discrete derivative of $g(\omega_{\ell})$ is selected as the candidate point.